pantheon-systems/systemd/README.md

 ```
 git clone git@github.com:pantheon-systems/systemd.git
 cd systemd
-git remote add upstream git://pkgs.fedoraproject.org/glibc.git
+git remote add upstream git://pkgs.fedoraproject.org/systemd.git
 git fetch upstream

-# merge latest changes from upstream branch
+# merge in latest changes from upstream branch:
 git rebase upstream/f20

 # deal with any merge conflicts. hopefully none.
-# build new rpm!
+# then, you're ready to build a new rpm!
 ```

 Building RPM
 ------------

+NOTE: For fedora-20 We are currently adding '00' to the upstream fedora rpm version number so that we can avoid conflicts.
+Thus, before running the rpm build script you need to edit the `Release` line in `systemd.spec`.
+Eg:

+    Release:        30%{?gitcommit:.git%{gitcommit}}%{?dist}
+    Release:        3000%{?gitcommit:.git%{gitcommit}}%{?dist}

+Do not commit this change to git, however, as it will cause version conflicts every time we rebase on the `upstream/f20` branch.
+Also, do not worry about adding `pantheon1` tag as this is done automatically by the rpm build script.

-Run the `docker-build.sh` script which will take the following actions:
+Building the RPM is done by running the `docker-build.sh` script which will take the following
+actions:

 1. pull down a docker image pre-populated with dev tools and rpm build tools.